-For twenty-years, the huge, luxurious Cadillac Escalade has been the go-to for families (and rappers) looking to go big or go home.
-Finally, the storied brand adds a 3-row option with the 2020 XT6 — offering a more reasonable footprint compared to the Escalade while more cargo, cabin space, and power versus the smaller XT5.
+For twenty years, the vast, luxurious Cadillac Escalade has been the go-to for families (and rappers) looking to go big or go home.
+Finally, the storied brand adds a 3-row option with the 2020 XT6 — offering a more reasonable footprint compared to the Escalade with more cargo, cabin space, and power versus the smaller XT5.

-Hence, Caddy’s SUV lineup appears to be complete with the recent introduction of the compact XT4 (reviewed here) and now the new XT6.
+Hence, Caddy’s SUV lineup appears complete, with the recent introduction of the compact XT4 (reviewed here) and the new XT6.

 As with most luxury haulers, the Cadillac’s latest SUV looks to make the driving experience an enjoyable one — one that focuses on luxury, an adaptable cabin with all the tech you’d expect, paired to a smooth drive with responsive handling.